Kale: A Survival Food?

 Kale: A ?

-During the pandemic last year, we got a taste of what it looks like when the supply chain is disrupted.
+During the pandemic last year, we got a taste of what it looks like when the is disrupted.
 The combined impacts of interrupted supermarket delivery and the reactive wave of panic buying and hoarding left many wondering how they would feed themselves and their family if this problem continued long-term.

 Gardening is a go-to solution for sustainability and , but not all garden plants are created equal.
 Some plants are extremely finicky, and may not yield a reliable harvest for the amateur gardener.
 Other plants can grow easily — but unless you have acres of ground, won’t produce much in the way of sustenance.
 Learning what works is all part of the gardening process.
 However, if you need to grow NOW to survive an impending shortage, you don’t have the time to learn the hard way that a 10X10 plot of wheat might only produce a cup of ground flour, or that a 5 pound bag of spuds might only yield a 5 pound potato crop.